How to buy Royal Caribbean Cruises (RCL) shares in Australia

 How to buy shares in Royal Caribbean Cruises

 - Search for Royal Caribbean Cruises.
 Find the share by name or ticker symbol: RCL.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Royal Caribbean Cruises.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?